SourPatchNom/FiveSPN---Weather/README.md

    * [Ids] City Id code numeral.
 This is useful for complicated city names!
      * Can be found [here](https://openweathermap.org/find) by searching and looking at url on city page
      * Can be found [here](http://bulk.openweathermap.org/sample/) in current city list if you can decipher json.
    * [Forced] Weather string.
 This lets you permanently set a weather type for an area.
+(See below)
 2. The X/Y/Z coordinates of the point.
 3. The range for the weather.
 Leave the range at 0 to extend against all other points.
 (If no points are 0, the weather will be clear when not in a ranged point)

 Using City Name
 ```javascript